 built to accommodate not only RVs but the boats that many bring with them

 to fish the Columbia River and its tributaries, like Wind River and Drano Lake.

 There are also sites available for tent campers and

-The rooms have private baths, kitchenettes, digital cable television,
+with private baths, kitchenettes, digital cable television,

 air conditioning, and wireless internet.